R-Ligier/C-Practice/BinaryTrees.md

 - It halves the searchable items which reduces the count of comparisons to be made

 - Algorithm:

-Step 1: Begin searchin g the data from the middle of the list
+Step 1: Begin searching the data from the middle of the list

 Step 2: If it's amatch, return the index of the data position and exit